Altinity/altinityknowledgebase/content/en/altinity-kb-functions/array-like-memory-usage.md

 ## arrayMap-like functions memory usage calculation.

-In order to calculate arrayMap or similar array* functions ClickHouse temporarily does arrayJoin-like operation, which in certain conditions can lead to huge memory usage for big arrays.
+In order to calculate arrayMap or similar array* functions ClickHouse® temporarily does arrayJoin-like operation, which in certain conditions can lead to huge memory usage for big arrays.

 So for example, you have 2 columns: